matan-h/jnius-beeware/README.md

-# Jnius-beeware - a way to run Jnius on beeware (on chaquopy)
+# Jnius-beeware - a way to run Jnius on beeware

 ## why

 beeware is a great software. it really simplify the build apps and simple graphics process but it has two big limitations:

-1. debug - its a strong reference to my other library
+1. debug - its a strong reference to my [other library](https://github.com/matan-h/brbug)
 2. `PyJNIus`

 there are (mainly) two frameworks to make android apps in python: `kivy` and `beeware`.